sabdulramoni2/-Automate-Provisioning-EC2-with-Terraform/README.md

 # **Automate Provisioning EC2 with Terraform**

 ## **Project Overview**
-This project demonstrates how we build our Java application and push to dockewrhub.
-Then deploy the application to the EKS cluster.
+This project demonstrates the use of terraform to automate the deployment of various AWS infrastructure.

 ---